 - Dr Nerida Volker, Lived Experience representative

 EAG meetings to date

-The Expert Advisory Group has met quarterly (November 2019, March 2020, June 2020 and September 2020), and has committed to continue supporting this work in 2021.
+The Expert Advisory Group has met quarterly between November 2019 and December 2021 and has committed to support this work through to July 2022.